Staff

 HMC provides employment opportunities for local musicians.

-HMC/An Instrument For Every Child Instructors are proficient musicians, who have experience teaching music, a post-secondary education and specialize in specific instruments.
+HMC Instructors are proficient musicians, who have experience teaching music, a post-secondary education and specialize in specific instruments.
 Our instructors have diverse backgrounds, including; performers, teachers, producers, music therapists and composers, which ensures added depth and richness to AIFEC’s programs.

 Click the names to read more about our instructors.